Ida Kohlmeyer: Later art career, 1970s–1980s

 Kohlmeyer, inspired by her interest in South American art and the work of Miró developed "...a distinctive vocabulary of hieroglyphs, shapes, and signs, all organized in a loose grid, that hovered among abstraction, writing and emblem."
 She explored this style throughout her life.

 The Atlanta High Museum of Art hosted a retrospective of her work in 1972, as did the Mint Museum of Art in Charlotte, NC, which traveled to seven cities in 1984 and 1985.

 End of art career and legacy

 Kohlmeyer reached the height of her career later in life, completing several major commissions, including a project for the Equitable Life Assurance Society building at 1515 Poydras Avenue and a still-standing major installation of twenty painted metal sculptures for the Audubon Aquarium of the Americas on the Mississippi riverfront, titled Aquatic Colonnade.
 This sculpture was restored in 2012 after Hurricane Katrina.
 Kohlmeyer died on January 29, 1997, at Touro Infirmary in New Orleans.

 In 2004, the Newcomb Art Gallery organized Systems of Color, an exhibition and accompanying book, dedicated to Kohlmeyer.

-The New Orleans Museum of Art celebrated 100 years of Kohlmeyer's career in 2012-2013.
+The New Orleans Museum of Art celebrated 100 years of Kohlmeyer's career in 2012–2013.

+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.

+Cluster #13 from Kohlmeyer's Cluster series is on display at the Memorial Art Gallery in Rochester, NY.